ciscoheat/dataclass/README.md

 }
 ```

-## Manual validation
+## Validation

-All classes implementing `DataClass` will get a static `validate` method that can be used to test if some input will pass validation:
+All classes implementing `DataClass` will get a static `validate` method that can be used to test if some input data will pass validation:

 ```haxe
 class Main {